 What I've done and where I am

-In July 2016 I joined the Psychology Faculty at Basel University as a postdoc to work on the project "Processes in Romantic Relationships and their Impact on Relationship and Personal Outcomes" funded by the Swiss National Science Foundation.
+In July 2016 I joined the Psychology Department at Basel University as a postdoc to work on the project "Processes in Romantic Relationships and their Impact on Relationship and Personal Outcomes" funded by the Swiss National Science Foundation.

 Between 2013-2016 I was an Anniversary Research Fellow at the Psychology Department at Northumbria University, and between 2011-2012 I was at the University of Stirling, where I was a postdoc with Craig Roberts and Tony Little, researching the effects of the contraceptive pill on partner preferences and relationship quality.
 In 2010 I completed a 20 month postdoc in David Puts' lab in the Anthropology Department at Penn State.
 I received my PhD in Biological Sciences in 2007 from the University of Liverpool, where I studied under John Lycett and Tony Little.
 I've also taught at the University of Liverpool and the University of Chester.